gnaur/simbot/README.md

 It references a roboclaw2 driver - you will need to change this for your robot

 The model simulates:
- * 2 intel realsense D415 cameras
+ * intel realsense D415 camera
- * SICK TIM 240 lidar
  * RGB camera
+ * Lidar
  * Differential drive robot base

-The two depth images from the realsense are converted to laser scans and can be used for obstical avoidance along with the lidar.
+The depth images from the realsense are converted to laser scan and can be used for obstical avoidance along with the lidar.

 The package supports the Navigation2 framework for SLAM mapping and Navigation